doctest/doctest/README.md

   - the **__COUNTER__** macro, but all major compilers support it (if it is not found, **__LINE__** is used and then there are some corner cases with the macro codegen and a test may be registered twice)

   - the **pragma once** directive - supporting the DRY principle

-##TODO

-- asserts (like the pro testing libraries)

-- reporting (like the pro testing libraries)

-- more documentation

-- poll people

-  - case insensitive names?

-  - different macro names?

-  - ability to name static method tests?

 ##Workflow with examples